top of page

 He has studied with Prof. Jens-Peter Maintz at the Berlin University of the Arts and Prof. Tsuyoshi Tsutsumi at Toho Gakuen College of Music.

 At the age of 9, he made his concerto debut, and at 11, his Suntory Hall debut, performing Haydn’s Cello Concerto in C major.
-He has performed with numerous professional orchestras, working with conductors Kenichiro Kobayashi, Ken Takaseki, Naoto Otomo, Sachio Fujioka, and Kazuki Yamada, Andrei Feher, Alfredo Sorichetti, Jonathan Bloxham, Piotr Jaworski, and many more.
+He has performed with numerous professional orchestras and collaborated with conductors Manfred Honeck, Sebastian Weigle, Giovanni Antonini, Alfredo Sorichetti, Piotr Jaworski, Jonathan Bloxham, Andrei Feher, Kenichiro Kobayashi, Ken Takaseki, Naoto Otomo, Sachio Fujioka, and Kazuki Yamada, and many more.

 In 2020, he earned outstanding reviews when he substituted for Julian Steckel in a concert conducted by Michiyoshi Inoue with Yomiuri Nippon Symphony Orchestra.

-He was awarded the Idemitsu Music Award, the Saito Hideo Memorial Fund Award, the Hotel Okura Music Award, the Tokitada Sakai Music Award, the Arion Music Award, and the Kirishima International Music Festival Award.
+He was awarded the Idemitsu Music Award, the Prix Jean-Nicolas Firmenich at Verbier Festival Academy, the Saito Hideo Memorial Fund Award, the Hotel Okura Music Award, the Shinji Hattori Music Award Rising Star, the Tokitada Sakai Music Award, the Arion Music Award, and the Kirishima International Music Festival Award.

 Media